dev-cetera/df_safer_dart/_README_CONTENT.md

 ❌ **Deeply Exception-Based Frameworks:** In codebases architecturally dependent on exceptions for control flow, as it may feel like fighting the current.

-## 📦 The Core Types for Unbreakable Code
+## 🪨 The Core Types for Rock-Solid Code

 `df_safer_dart` is built on three core types that work seamlessly together: